prvdmwrong/prvdmwrong/packages/prvdmwrong-lifecycles/README.md

-# Oh My Prvd Lifecycles
+# Prvd 'M Wrong Lifecycles

 This package implements a "small" amount of lifecycle events for providers.